-Note: If you are unable to attend live, recordings of the training programs will be available following the completion of the training programs.
+Note: If you are unable to attend live, recordings of the training programs will be available at a reduced price following the completion of the training programs.
 Continuing education credit is currently available only for programs attended live.

 What Equipment Do I Need?